N gauge train layout: “Rhine & wine”

 After all, it’s a fantasy scenario.
 More a “this is how it could be” than a “this is how it is”.
 (There is no railroad bridge at the real Loreley.
 But we model railroaders like impressive bridges!)

 Behind the backdrop there is enough place for a shadow station / fiddle yard.
 If you want, add more sidings there to park long model train sets.
-Let’s reveals the secrets:
+Let’s reveal the secrets:

 N gauge train layout: KATO track plan